frkatona/ThermalImageFitter/README.md

 - keep the region of interest contained within the bounds of the display with little-to-no overlap with the FLIR camera's temperature scale or the watermark

-**Script overview:**
+## Script overview

-1. extract temperature arrays and times from the thermal images
+### 1. extract temperature arrays and times from the thermal images

  - map the pixel values for each image to the temperature range
  - export a csv of temperature arrays for each time
    - time is extracted from exif data within the image relative to a manually entered start time

-2. find the region of interest and extract temperatures along a line through the hottest point
+### 2. find the region of interest and extract temperatures along a line through the hottest point

  - zero the rows and columns where the FLIR camera's temperature scale and watermark appear
  - find a representative position for the thermal profile line (current method generates lines centered at the highest value pixels and accepts that which sums to the highest value)
    - this can be visualized by uncommenting the `TroubleshootLinePosition` function

-3. plot and fit (1) the temperature along this line as well as (2) the maximum temperature vs time
+### 3. plot and fit (1) the temperature along this line as well as (2) the maximum temperature vs time

  - plot the temperature profile along this line for each image on a single figure
  - generate a fit for each profile
  - partially to smooth the mild jpeg compression artifacts, but largely to reasonably estimate of maximum temperature for profiles that exceed the IR detector's range
-      - baseline + gaussian seems to work well if the profile is not saturated or if the saturated region (i.e. where T = maximum possible T) is removed from the fit
+   - baseline + gaussian seems to work well if the profile is not saturated or if the saturated region (i.e. where T = maximum possible T) is removed from the fit\
  - extract the maximum temperature for each profile from these fits and plot them vs time
  - fit the max temperature vs time (exponential seems ok, need to think about this more)

+## Example

 ### Figure 1: Experimental setup